Greenham & Crookham Commons

 Since 2014 the commons have been leased to, and managed on WBC's behalf by, the Bucks, Berks and Oxon Wildlife Trust (BBOWT).
 Land management work is carried out by BBOWT staff, contractors, and volunteers.

-BBOWT's West Berkshire depot, a former airbase building now known as "Estovers", is on the Common.
+BBOWT's West Berkshire depot, a former airbase building now known as "Estovers", is on the common.
 Seasonal wardens employed by BBOWT during the summer months are involved in visitor engagement, particularly with dog walkers in an effort to protect ground-nesting birds.